lino-framework/cg/docs/vision.rst

 several good frameworks for developing web and desktop applications, and many other projects that are steadily gaining users.

-But until now there is no sustainably free solution for organizations who want their own :term:`customized database application`.
+But until now there is no sustainably free solution for developing :term:`customized database application`.
 This market segment is still dominated by a few proprietary giants.

 We believe that the :term:`Lino framework` has the potential of becoming a solution for this problem.